orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Compression
  curvature and noncompressability ; tweet ([[Jonathan Gorard]])

+- [ ] Compressing/minimizing ambiguity  (important: whilst ignoring as little as possible. - can loosen this in certain cases.
+In other cases there's nothin)

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
 	- [ ] It's crossing some directionality and finding one cannot return back?
 (That would imply next time step or something - any inconsistency possibly